Chanoian/cloud-native-bootcamp-iks-full/lab-cos.md

 ## Verification

-Find out the five weeks (column 'year_week') in which there has been the highest rate of Covid-19 notifications in 14 days by 100.000 people (column 'rate_by_population') in your country.
+Find out the five weeks (column 'year_week') in your country in which there has been the highest rate of Covid-19 notifications in 14 days by 100.000 people (column 'rate_by_population').

-As second step: If you want to manage your COS buckets in a file manager you can use any S3 API compatible tool.

-This link describes the setup process with Cyberduck which is a good option. https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-cyberduck .
+For validating the created result files it is convenient to have a local file manager.
+You can use any S3 API compatible tool, we will leverage Cyberduck in this lab, which is a good option - https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-cyberduck .

-First you have to retrieve the hmac credentials from your Cloud Object Storage instance.
+First you have to retrieve the hmac (hash message authentication code) credentials from your Cloud Object Storage instance.

 ![image](images/lab-cos-cyberduck-01.png)